frankremmy/Race-Day/README.md

-# Race-Day
-A code for a client's annual race.

 Jenny’s annual race is just around the corner!
 This year, we have a lot of participants.
 You have been hired to write a program that will register runners for the race and give them instructions on race day.

 As a timeline, registration would look like this: